 The only downside is that it can get pretty windy around Lake Poway, especially during springtime when the weather starts warming up!
 If you want to make sure you get out on your paddle boat safely, we recommend keeping an eye on the weather report before heading out!

 Besides the ample water activities, there are three hiking trails to select from in this San Diego day tour.
-Each of which is also good for cycling and horseback riding.
+Each of these is also good for cycling and horseback riding.
 There’s also an archery range if you’re looking for a real change of pace.
 Grassy places for the kids to run around, as well as a playground for the younger ones, are available at Lake Poway.

 21. Explore the outer space at the Mount Palomar Observatory